 It is great to see how bunk beds have evolved from standard bunk beds to sophisticated futon beds and fun loft beds, allowing you to choose from many different styles that suit your needs.
 Bunk beds not only help you with your limited room space, but they also satisfy your style and help create a fun room for your kids to sleep, play, and study.
 Check out this one!

 I found my twin over twin bunk bed on craigslist.com.
 It was a fabulous deal but it did take a lot of work.
 My husband sanded the bunk bed down to get out all the scratches, dents, and marker spots.
 Then I painted it with a coat of primer and a coat of white.
 My kids got out the stickers and decorated too!
-Here is how their bunk beds turned out:
+Here is a photo of how their bunk beds turned out.

 What are your favorite types of bunk beds for kids?